VisionLearningGroup/taskcv-2017-public/classification/README.md

-The classification challenge uses synthetic object images rendered from CAD models as the training domain and object images cropped from the COCO dataset as the validation domain.
+The classification challenge uses synthetic object images rendered from CAD models as the training domain and real object images cropped from the COCO dataset as the validation domain.

 ## Downloading Data